-Advanced Rubik's Cube notation
+Advanced Rubik's Cube Notation

 Demonstrating face, slice, double and whole cube rotations.
 With a mark on the FRU corner.